CiscoSecurity/sxo-05-security-workflows/docs/workflows/0001-talos-blog.md

 {: .label }
 </div>

-This workflow consumes the Talos Intelligence Blog RSS feed and converts individual blog posts into Cisco Threat Response casebooks if they contain suspicious observables.
-These casebooks can then be investigated with one click in Cisco Threat Response.
+This workflow consumes the Talos Intelligence Blog RSS feed and converts individual blog posts into SecureX casebooks if they contain suspicious observables.
+These casebooks can then be investigated with one click in Threat Response.

 [<i class="fab fa-github mr-1"></i> Workflow Folder]({{ site.github.repository_url }}/tree/Main/Workflows/0001-Talos-GetNewBlogPosts__definition_workflow_01FX7FQDZRDUX1TWgKJwTPBMaOWrgUOld2q){: .btn-cisco-sky-blue .mr-2 } [JSON]({{ site.github.repository_url }}/tree/Main/Workflows/0001-Talos-GetNewBlogPosts__definition_workflow_01FX7FQDZRDUX1TWgKJwTPBMaOWrgUOld2q/definition_workflow_01FX7FQDZRDUX1TWgKJwTPBMaOWrgUOld2q.json){: .btn-cisco-outline }

 ---

 ## Important Note
 This workflow has two components: a parent workflow and a sub-workflow.
 Importing the parent will import both.
-We also provide the sub-workflow separately as [Talos - Single Blog Post to CTR Casebook]({{ site.baseurl }}/workflows/0002-talos-single-post).
+We also provide the sub-workflow separately as [Talos - Single Blog Post to SecureX Casebook]({{ site.baseurl }}/workflows/0002-talos-single-post).

 ---